Anchorsify/Anchorsify.github.io/_pages/Sand.md

 Any Raiton or Doton technique can be converted into a Jiton technique, with the following changes:
  - +5 Chakra cost
- - Jiton Techniques can not be reduced below Chakra 10.
- - Grant 1 Charge, a stacking self-buff which lasts for (20+Rank*5) IC.
+ - Grant 1 Charge, a stacking self-status effect which lasts for (20+Rank*5) IC.
  - They gain a ‘Sand’ cost in Gallons, according to the Rank of the jutsu: 2 for E, 4 for D, 8 for C, 16 for B, 32 for A.
  - Any technique with an Upkeep requires an amount of Gallons of Sand equal to its Upkeep to maintain (i.e, Doton: Domu requires 10 Gallons of Sand that become unusable until you end its Upkeep), replacing the rank-based requirement if it is higher.
 Similarly, the Charge these techniques grant does not fade until the Upkeep is dismissed (allowing Doton: Domu to grant 1 Charge until you end its Upkeep).
- - Have their base Speed increased by 2 per Rank (E = +2, D = +4, etc, up to A = +10).
-Thus, a Jiton Retsudotensho would be treated as a Speed 26 action for all purposes (including its minimum Speed after reductions), rather than 20.
+ - Have their base Speed increased by 1 per Rank (E = +1, D = +2, etc, up to A = +5).
+Thus, a Jiton Retsudotensho would be treated as a Speed 23 action for all purposes (including its minimum Speed after reductions), rather than 20.
  - Do not inflict Paralyze, and instead grant the Monkasei an additional Charge.
  - Do not inflict Stun, and instead increase the duration of the Charge they grant by the technique’s (Stun*2).
  - For any technique which would ordinarily end the target’s Shock and/or Paralysis status, the Monkasei can choose to spend 1 Charge (rather than gain any from the technique, as is normal) to prevent either status effect from ending.
  - Jiton is strong against Doton and Katon, but weak against Fuuton.

 ###### --( Charge )--
-This is a status effect, applied to the Monkasei.
+This is a status effect, applied to the Monkasei when they utilize Jiton.
 Charge stacks fully with itself, but every source of Charge the Monkasei acquires is tracked individually (sorry).
 Thus, a Monkasei who gains 1 Charge on IC 45, 2 Charge on IC 55, and another 1 Charge on IC 63 would be at Charge 4 until IC 70, at which point the first would fade and they would be at Charge 3.
 At IC 80 they would go down to Charge 1, and at IC 88 they would lose their last point of Charge unless they used another Jiton technique in that time.

 Charge grants the following changes to any Jiton technique which it’s applied to:
  - -1 Chakra Cost